Mr-CRivera/AndroidAsteroids/README.md

 AndroidAsteroids
 ================

-Asteroids game developed as learning code in Android
+Asteroids game developed in order to learn coding in Android